 The University is a founder member of the Universitas (21) consortium - an international network of research-intensive universities.
 This means you can apply to spend a semester studying at one of the partners in U21 or choose from more than 15 other options.
 If your degree is taught at our campuses in the UK and Malaysia you may be able to spend up to a semester of your degree studying there.

-For more information, please contact our International Office.
+For more information, please visit Global Engagement Office.

 The growth of economic awareness has increased the demand for economics graduates.
 At The University of Nottingham Ningbo China you will acquire a range of economic and transferable skills, enabling you to enter a wide range of careers including those in government, international agencies, private sector organisations and education.